 Do you need lumber for an upcoming project, but not keen on paying full price for it?
 Locate the cull lumber rack at your local hardware store or lumberyard, and see if you can get what you need there.

 What Is Cull Lumber?

 Cull lumber is lumber that has been pulled from inventory because it is damaged in some way or is a piece leftover from trimming.
-It might be warped; have a split in it or have a chunk missing.
+It might be warped, have a split in it, or have a chunk missing.
 Or, it may simply be the leftovers after they made a cut for another customer.
-Whatever the reason, cull lumber is cheap, cheap, cheap.
+Whatever the reason, cull lumber is cheap, cheap, and cheap.

 - Cull means to choose or select, especially when separating the preferred from the inferior.

 - Other names for cull lumber include culled lumber or scrap bin lumber.